FanGoH/final-project-Computer-Architecture/README.md

 * RAM - To store values.
 * MDR - To store the output from the memories.
 * MIR - To store the operation to perform on the ALU.
-* ACCUMULATOR - The register where operations results are done.
+* ACCUMULATOR - The register where operations results are stored.

 ### Data format